Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/backstage.md

 ```

 > [!IMPORTANT]
 > The [Ribbon](xref:@ActiproUIRoot.Controls.Bars.Ribbon) that defines a backstage should be a child of a [RibbonContainerPanel](xref:@ActiproUIRoot.Controls.Bars.RibbonContainerPanel) for the backstage to display properly.
 When a backstage is opened, it will cover the entire area defined by the [RibbonContainerPanel](xref:@ActiproUIRoot.Controls.Bars.RibbonContainerPanel) (with additional support when hosted inside a [RibbonWindow](xref:@ActiproUIRoot.Controls.Bars.RibbonWindow)).
+See the [Control Hierarchy](control-hierarchy.md) topic for more information on optionally defining the [Ribbon](xref:@ActiproUIRoot.Controls.Bars.Ribbon) inside a `ContentControl`.

+## Header Area Transparency

+The backstage template is set up to use a transparent background in its tab header area when a system backdrop like Mica (available starting in Windows 11) is enabled on the containing `Window`'s [WindowChrome](../../themes/windowchrome.md).
+It is important to use the control hierarchy described above that involves [RibbonContainerPanel](xref:@ActiproUIRoot.Controls.Bars.RibbonContainerPanel), as the panel will hide when backstage is open, allowing the system backdrop background to show through to the backstage header area instead of content like a ribbon control that is underneath the backstage.

+In a scenario where there is other content outside of the panel that is showing in the backstage header area when backstage is open, it can be hidden in response to the [RibbonBackstage](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage).[IsOpenChanged](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage.IsOpenChanged) event that bubbles up.

+When the containing window's chrome is not configured to use a system backdrop, or on pre-Windows 11 systems, the backstage header area will use an opaque background.

+See the [WindowChrome](../../themes/windowchrome.md) topic for complete details on the application and operating system requirements necessary to support transparency.

 ## MVVM Support